 |

 Starting in 1997, Chicago-based entertainment writer/photographer Andy Argyrakis began contributing to some of the country’s most prestigious newspapers, magazines and websites, while working with an endless array of prominent musicians, celebrities and record labels.
-His travels have taken him all over America and beyond, from the front rows of concerts and award shows, to a spot on the red carpet, stage or studio, giving the public a virtual backstage pass along the way.
+His travels have taken him all over America and beyond, from the front rows of concerts and award shows, to a spot on the red carpet, stage or studio, giving the public a virtual all access pass along the way.

 He’s also participated in a slew of correspondent trips all across America, including article and photography coverage of the Rock and Roll Hall of Fame Induction, Grammy Awards, Country Music Television Awards, Music City Walk of Fame Induction, Dove Awards and World Wresting Entertainment’s Hall of Fame Induction.
-Additional red carpet premieres include Broadway tours of Dolly Parton’s “9 To 5,” Elton John’s “Billy Elliot,” Frankie Valli & The Four Seasons’ “Jersey Boys,” Cyndi Lauper’s “Kinky Boots,” along with the Hollywood blockbuster “The Break-Up” (starring Vince Vaughn and Jennifer Aniston), Jennifer Lopez’s “Sweetface” clothing line launch, the Michael Jackson memorial unveiling (presented by his parents Katherine and Joe Jackson) and the surviving members of The Jackson 5’s keys to the city of Gary, Indiana ceremony.
+Additional red carpet premieres include Broadway tours of Barry Gordy’s “Motown The Musical,” Dolly Parton’s “9 To 5,” Elton John’s “Billy Elliot,” Frankie Valli & The Four Seasons’ “Jersey Boys,” Cyndi Lauper’s “Kinky Boots,” Dee Snider’s “Rock & Roll Christmas Tale,” along with the Hollywood blockbuster “The Break-Up” (starring Vince Vaughn and Jennifer Aniston), Jennifer Lopez’s “Sweetface” clothing line launch, Sting’s “The Last Ship” musical preview party, Holland-Dozier-Holland’s “First Wives Club” musical preview party, the Michael Jackson memorial unveiling (presented by his parents Katherine and Joe Jackson) and the surviving members of The Jackson 5’s keys to the city of Gary, Indiana ceremony.

-Festival review and photography coverage includes Chicago’s Lollapooloza, Farm Aid, Crossroads Guitar Festival and Pitchfork Music Festival, Manchester’s Bonnaroo Music and Arts Festival, Austin’s SxSW Festival, New York’s CMJ Music Marathon, Milwaukee’s Summerfest, Atlanta’s Music Midtown, Kansas City’s Billy Graham Crusade, New Jersey’s Field Day Festival, along with New Orleans’ Voodoo Music Experience and Jazz & Heritage Festival.
+Festival review and photography coverage includes Chicago’s Lollapooloza, Farm Aid, Eric Clapton’s Crossroads Guitar Festival and Pitchfork Music Festival, Manchester’s Bonnaroo Music and Arts Festival, Austin’s SxSW Festival, New York’s CMJ Music Marathon, Milwaukee’s Summerfest, Atlanta’s Music Midtown, Kansas City’s Billy Graham Crusade, New Jersey’s Field Day Festival, along with New Orleans’ Voodoo Music Experience and Jazz & Heritage Festival.
 And amidst it all, he continues to review and photograph all of today’s top tours, such as U2, The Rolling Stones, Madonna, Paul McCartney, Lady Gaga, Coldplay, Beyonce, The Police, Bruce Springsteen, Radiohead and Katy Perry (a mere dozen from a list rapidly approaching 2,000).

 Andy’s also contributed to several books, writing various essays for the following Salem Press titles: Great Lives from History: The 20th Century (Bill Cosby, Barbra Streisand), The Nineties In America (“Country Music,” “Boy Bands” and “MTV Unplugged”), Modern Scandals (“Actor Joan Crawford’s Daughter Publishes Damning Memoir, Mommie Dearest” and “Lip-Synching Duo Milli Vanilli Lose Grammy Award”), The Incredibly Wealthy (Steven Spielberg, Donald Trump) and Musicians and Composers of the 20th Century (Michael Jackson, Madonna, Prince, Phil Collins, Tina Turner, Elton John, Smokey Robinson, Quincy Jones, Diana Ross, Carlos Santana, Carole King, Babyface and Mary J. Blige).

-Other projects including the writing of The Guess Who’s On Tour program book editorial and contributing annually to Ravinia Program Magazine, the official publication of the historic Chicago-area venue.
+Other projects include the writing of The Guess Who’s On Tour program book editorial and contributing annually to Ravinia Program Magazine, the official publication of the historic Chicago-area venue.
 CD linear note credits include Mister Bolin’s Late Night Revival (a tribute to The James Gang/Deep Purple guitarist Tommy Bolin by members of Mr. Big, Foreigner, Boston, Tesla and Rainbow), Kevin Chalfant’s Back To Square One (dedicated to the Chicago Bears’ Roger Stillwell) and Mitchell Rose’s Love To Me (the first solo CD from the Goodman Theatre musical alum).

-A list of tours with both writing and photography involvement include: Voices of Rock Radio (including singers from Survivor, The Romantics, The Storm, .38 Special, Foghat and The Ted Nugent Band), Madina Lake supporting Projekt Revolution (featuring Linkin Park, My Chemical Romance, Taking Back Sunday and Placebo), Arlo Guthrie & Friends (including dates with Ramblin’ Jack Elliott and Willie Nelson), The Elms supporting Peter Frampton, The Guess Who’s Canadian tour rehearsals, Bayside supporting Anberlin, The Black Mollys supporting Winger, Kevin Chalfant & The Storm (including dates with members of Journey, Ides of March and Night Ranger, plus “Cheers” star George Wendt) and Two Fires (including dates with Ted Nugent, Ronnie Spector, Alan Parsons and Joan Jett).
+A list of concert tours with both writing and photography involvement include: Voices of Rock Radio (including singers from Survivor, The Romantics, The Storm, .38 Special, Foghat and The Ted Nugent Band), Madina Lake supporting Projekt Revolution (featuring Linkin Park, My Chemical Romance, Taking Back Sunday and Placebo), Arlo Guthrie & Friends (including dates with Ramblin’ Jack Elliott and Willie Nelson), The Elms supporting Peter Frampton, The Guess Who’s Canadian tour rehearsals, Bayside supporting Anberlin, The Black Mollys supporting Winger, Kevin Chalfant & The Storm (including dates with members of Journey, Ides of March and Night Ranger, plus “Cheers” star George Wendt) and Two Fires (including dates with Ted Nugent, Ronnie Spector, Alan Parsons and Joan Jett).

-On the photography end, other credits beyond all the aforementioned include Pollstar, Chicago Sun-Times, Billboard, Downbeat, MTV.com, Celebrity Access, Vibe.com, plus promotional shots for Fuse TV, Live Nation, Nikon, Virgin Records, The Chicago Theatre, The Guess Who, George Winston, Chicago (the band), Paula Cole, Kevin Max, Enuff Z’nuff, UFO’s Paul Chapman, Steve Dahl’s Celebrity Poker Tournament and Skillet’s music videos for the hits “Rebirthing” and “Whispers In the Dark.”
+On the photography end, credits beyond all the aforementioned include Pollstar, Chicago Sun-Times, Billboard, Downbeat, MTV.com, Celebrity Access, Vibe.com, plus promotional shots for Fuse TV, Live Nation, Nikon, Virgin Records, The Chicago Theatre, The Guess Who, George Winston, Chicago (the band), Paula Cole, Kevin Max, Enuff Z’Nuff, UFO’s Paul Chapman, Steve Dahl’s Celebrity Poker Tournament and Skillet’s music videos for the hits “Rebirthing” and “Whispers In the Dark.”

 # # # |